nav-yeah/arduino-irrigation-system/README.md

 # Smart Automated Irrigation System

-An Arduino-based automated irrigation system that uses four sensors to intelligently control a water pump — no manual intervention needed.
+An Arduino-based automated irrigation system that uses four sensors to intelligently control a water pump with no manual intervention needed.

 ---